Val-David

-Val-David is a village of more than 5,200 inhabitants in the Laurentian Mountains about 80 km north of Montreal, Quebec, Canada.
-Attracting about 100,000 tourists a year, Val-David is predominantly francophone although it has a small anglophone minority.
+Val-David is a village of more than 5,500 inhabitants in the Laurentian Mountains about 80 km north of Montreal, Quebec, Canada.
+Attracting about 100,000 tourists a year, Val-David is predominantly francophone with a small anglophone minority.

-The village is famous for its delicious and diverse food scene as well for its artistic and hippie character.
-Many renowned and amateur artists, writers and dancers live and have lived in Val-David, notably Québécois poet Gaston Miron, jazz bassist Charlie Biddle, and singer-songwriter Alan Gerber.
+The village is known for its food scene and artistic and hippie character.
+Several renowned and amateur artists, writers and dancers live and have lived in Val-David, including Québécois poet Gaston Miron, jazz bassist Charlie Biddle, and singer-songwriter Alan Gerber.

 Val-David is also a centre for much outdoor recreational activity as its 2000 acre Parc Dufresne is the most popular rock-climbing destination in eastern Canada.
-Also, the Parc Linéaire Le P'tit Train du Nord, a 200 km bike trail, and groomed cross-country ski and snowshoe trails in Winter, run throughout the town's splendid nature.
+Other features include the Parc Linéaire Le P'tit Train du Nord, a 200 km bike trail, and groomed cross-country ski and snowshoe trails in winter.

 History

 The place was first known as Belisle's Mills, after the owner of one of the area's first sawmills.
 In 1873, its post office opened under the name of Mont-Morin, which was renamed Belisle's Mills in 1901.
 In 1917, the parish of Saint-Jean-Baptiste-de-Belisle or Bélisle was formed, detached from Sainte-Agathe-des-Monts.
 In 1921, the village municipality was officially established and named after the parish.

 In 1923, the post office was renamed Val-David, which also became the official designation of the municipality in 1944.
 It pays tribute to Louis Athanase David (1882-1953), member of parliament for Terrebonne from 1916 to 1919 and secretary of Quebec from 1919 to 1936, and his father Laurent-Olivier David (1840-1926), member of the House of Commons and author of several books.

 It now has its first local community monthly newspaper, ski-se-dit.